bridgecrew-perf6/DeployDjangoToAWS/README.md

 if red , go to the application and restart the env note down the CNAME
 CNAME: greatkart-course-env.eba-2nrr4meu.us-west-2.elasticbeanstalk.com
-- add the CNAME to the allowed hosts
+- add the CNAME to the allowed hosts or add "*"
 - redeploy to take the changes "eb deploy" and restart the app incase it was red
 - now we need to configure the .env at eb console
     AWS >Elastic Beanstalk>Environments>greatkart-course-env>Configuration>software>edit
     put all the keys and values stored at the .env

+NOW our web app should be running but without DB configuration

 - Database > postgres
     1- AWS >Elastic Beanstalk>Environments>greatkart-course-env>Configuration>Database>edit
         create postgres instance by filling all the form